onlydustxyz/starklings/CONTRIBUTING.md

-## Straklings contributing guide
+# Starklings contributing guide

 Thank you for investing your time in contributing to our project!

-In this guide you will find the necessary instructions to get up and running with developping Starklings new features or fixing some bugs.
+In this guide you will find the necessary instructions to get up and running with developing Starklings new features or fixing some bugs.

 ---

-## Dev environment installation
+## Setting up a development environment

 ### Requirements